minetest/minetest/doc/lua_api.md

 * `set_string(key, value)`: Value of `""` will delete the key.
 * `get_string(key)`: Returns `""` if key not present.
 * `set_int(key, value)`
-    * The range for the value is system-dependent (usually four bytes).
+    * The range for the value is system-dependent (usually 32 bits).
       The value will be converted into a string when stored.
 * `get_int(key)`: Returns `0` if key not present.
 * `set_float(key, value)`
-    * The range for the value is system-dependent (usually double precision).
+    * The range for the value is system-dependent (usually 32 bits).
       The value will be converted into a string when stored.
 * `get_float(key)`: Returns `0` if key not present.
 * `get_keys()`: returns a list of all keys in the metadata.